 Collaborative Family Law

-Sometimes referred to as no-court divorce, divorce with diginity, or peaceful divorce, collaborative family law (CFL) is focused on offering the parties to a divorce action the support, protection, and guidance of their own lawyers without going to court.
-CFL is a continuation of the trend to empower participants in the divorce process that began with, and shares many of the principles of mediation.
-CFL is a completely voluntary process that requires the full participation of both parties and their counsel.
-The structure, along with the skill of counsel, creates a problem-solving atmosphere with a focus on interest-based negotiation and client empowerment.
+Sometimes referred to as no-court divorce, divorce with dignity, or peaceful divorce, collaborative family law is focused on offering the parties to a divorce action the support, protection, and guidance of their own lawyers without going to court.
+The process empowers participants in the divorce process and shares many of the principles of mediation.
+It is a completely voluntary process that requires the full participation of both parties and their counsel.